China or bust: Wayne Rooney's career dilemma

 "One of the advantage of going to China is you can hole yourself away.
 You can become a hermit.
 You can live in that football community and that's all you need to do.

 "He doesn't have to immerse himself in the community, whereas if he went to Spain or Italy he would be expected to try and learn the language.
-He would be expected to live the way the Spanish or Italian live ,and that's maybe not his lifestyle.
+He would be expected to live the way the Spanish or Italian live, and that's maybe not his lifestyle.

 "There are issues about leaving a legacy.
 But, ultimately, we all work to retire, to have that opportunity to choose what we want to do."